BlogH-01

 Suicide Statistics

 Suicide is perhaps one of the hardest topics to talk about when it comes to mental illness.
 Unfortunately, when proper help isn’t sought for mental illness (or treatment methods are incorrect), the person with a mental illness becomes a statistic.
-The National Alliance on Mental Illness (NAMI) reports 90% of people who commit suicide had shown prior symptoms of a mental health condition.
+The National Alliance on Mental Illness (NAMI) reports that 90% of people who commit suicide have shown prior symptoms of a mental health condition.

 Here’s a look at suicide statistics in the U.S. alone: